ShenZhouHong/hookups-party/README.md

 A simple hookup app designed for anonymous romantic liaisons.
 Built using express, socket.io, and the latest HTML5 technologies.

+## TODO list
+- [X] Write documentation for changes
+- [ ] Get Giuseppe to look at the weird socket bugs in chat.
+Might be caused by some weird minify edge case?
+- [ ] Implement progressive font rendering to prevent FOIC
+- [ ] Implement 'bubble-styled' chat UI and replace placeholder well

 ## Installation
 ### Prerequisites
 In order to begin installing and developing the newest version of **Hookups💋**,